Is it OK to give my child fruit juice?

 1) Light destroys the vitamins in freshly-squeezed juice so cartons are better for storage than bottles.
+Plus, cartons – shelf stable and refrigerated ones – are primarily paper, so they’re easier to recycle than plastic too.

 2) There are two basic types of fresh fruit juice: 100 per cent juice and pure fruit juice ‘made from concentrate’ which is diluted with water.
 The 100 per cent fresh juice usually states ‘not from concentrates’ on the pack, but the difference is obvious too in the higher price of pure juice.
+There is more nutrients and fewer additives in 100% juice and adding water to 100% fruit juice can make a little go a long way.

 3) Orange juice made from concentrates can have higher levels of vitamin C than freshly-squeezed juice because concentrate is frozen for storage so it doesn’t deteriorate as fast.